lodauria/IoT_Group_Project/Technology.md

 ### Entrance sensor

 <img src="resources/images/entrance_device.png" alt="Entrance sensor" style="zoom:50%;" />

 For each side there are:

 - **Camera**
-- **Raspberry PI** to read the name of the boat.
+- **Raspberry PI** to read the name of the boat
-- **Network Interface** that sends computed data to the marina server over MQTT on a LAN connection.
+- **Network Interface** that sends computed data to the marina server over MQTT on a LAN connection

 Image processing is executed in the Raspberry Pi and the read name is sent.

 ### Boat detection with GPS

 If the camera device cannot detect the plate of a boat, there is a backup system that uses the GPS to detect when a boat is at the entrance of the marina.
-If the boat is not detected with the cameras, the sailor has to open this [web page](https://kernel-machine.github.io/IoTGroupProject/#/gps), enter the boat plate, and keeping opened the web page the boat position is sent periodically to the cloud.

-When the marina system detects that the boat is enough nearly to enter in the marina, the sailor can close the web page and the signs are shown on the monitors.
+If the boat cannot be detected with the cameras, the sailor can open this [web page](https://kernel-machine.github.io/IoTGroupProject/#/gps), enter the boat plate, and, by keeping opened the web page, the boat position will be sent periodically to the cloud.
+When the marina system detects that the boat is near enough to the marina entrance, the sailor can close the web page and the signage will be shown on the monitors.

 ### Addition components

 In the marina there are 2 addition components:

-- **LoRaWAN gateway**, used to connect all LoRa device to the cloud.
+- **LoRaWAN gateway**, used to connect all the LoRa devices to the cloud.
-- A **Marina server** to forward messages from LoRaWAN gateway and the MQTT broker of IoT Core and vice versa
+- A **Marina server** to forward messages from the LoRaWAN gateway to the MQTT broker of IoT Core and vice versa

 ### Software components and Network infrastructure

 The major software components are:

-- In entrance device there is a **computer vision software** to estimate the boat size and name.
+- In entrance device there is a **computer vision software** to identify the boat entering
-- A **web interface**  used to see the current status of the marina and to book a dock.
+- A **web interface**  used to see the current status of the marina and to book a dock

 ![Software component](resources/images/network_infrastructure.png)